aimms/documentation/webui/webui-grid-pages.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-However, there is one fundamental difference between using pixels and percentages: pixels are fixed width/height regardless of the browser viewport size, whereas percentages adjust according to the browser viewport size since it adapts to the percentage of the size of the browser viewport.
+However, there is one fundamental difference between using pixels and percentages/fractions: pixels are fixed width/height regardless of the browser viewport size, whereas

+ * percentages adjust according to the browser viewport size
+ * fractions adjust to being a size relative to the remaining available space (which depends on both viewport size and other row or column definitions).

+Pixels can cause trouble if your target audience is using a browser with a viewport that differs from your expectations (especially when smaller), although a single fixed-width column or row certainly has its use cases.

 Using combinations of fr, px, and %